theCollegeBoardOfc/hw00-webgl-intro/README.md

-# CIS 566 Homework 0: Intro to Javascript and WebGL
+# CIS 566 Homework 0: Noisy Planet Part 1 (Intro to Javascript and WebGL)

 ## Objective
 - Check that the tools and build configuration we will be using for the class works.
 - Start learning Typescript and WebGL2
+- Practice implementing noise

 ## Running the Code